worl2997/Small-object-detection-/README.md

 ### Results in coco
 Train coco2017 on 4 Tesla-V100, 4 imgs for each gpu, init lr=1e-2  using GN,central sampling,GIou.

-You can download the 37.2 ap result in [Baidu driver link](https://pan.baidu.com/s/1tv0F_nmwiJ47C3zJ5v_C0g), password: cnwm,then put it in checkpoint folder, then run the coco_eval.py you can get the result as follows:
 ```python
 Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.372
  Average Precision  (AP) @[ IoU=0.50      | area=   all | maxDets=100 ] = 0.559